hwayne/learntla-v2/docs/topics/toolbox.rst

   Liveness invariants can't be checked when the state constraint is active.

-  .. tip:: Use state constraints are a good way to bound unbound models.
+  .. tip:: State constraints are a good way to bound unbound models.

 Action Constraint